Best Guard Dogs For Families

 History

-Boxers are distant cousins to bulldogs, which gives them their intimidating snarls.
-The boxer is believed to have originated in Germany in the 16th century.
-It gets its name from the playful way the breed tends to stand on their hind legs and jab at you with its front paws.
-The lineage of the boxer is littered with strands of numerous European breeds, and no one is exactly sure where it’s true bloodlines lie.
+Boxers are distant cousins to Bulldogs, which gives them their intimidating snarls.
+The Boxer is believed to have originated in Germany in the 16th century.
+It gets its name from the playful way the breed tends to stand on its hind legs and jab at you with its front paws.
+The lineage of the Boxer is littered with strands of numerous European breeds, and no one is exactly sure where its true bloodlines lie.

 Tips On Owning

 Boxers are, from the onset, very energetic, and they require as much in an owner.
-Are big eaters and also have a long list of health related issues they deal with in their lifetimes, especially purebreds.
-Some of these issues include cancers, bone problems, bloating and intestinal issues.
-They are a shorthaired breed that do not require much brushing, but constant exercise do these breeds well.
-Because of their sensitive bone issues, however, it’s best to keep boxers on soft ground if exercising them for a continued amount of time.
-They are very versatile, but you should be able to devote plenty of attention early on in a Boxers life if you want it to be well-behaved as an adult.
+They are big eaters and also have a long list of health-related issues they deal with in their lifetimes, especially purebreds.
+Some of these issues include cancer, bone problems, bloating, and intestinal issues.
+They are a shorthaired breed that does not require much brushing, but constant exercise does these breeds well.
+Because of their sensitive bone issues, however, it’s best to keep Boxers on soft ground if exercising them for a continued amount of time.

 Learn More About The Boxer